basler/pylon-ros-camera/README.rst

 - **device_user_id**
   The DeviceUserID of the camera.
 If empty, the first camera found in the device list will be used

+- **camera_info_url**
+  The CameraInfo URL (Uniform Resource Locator) where the optional intrinsic camera calibration parameters are stored.
+This URL string will be parsed from the CameraInfoManager: http://docs.ros.org/api/camera_info_manager/html/classcamera__info__manager_1_1CameraInfoManager.html#details

 - **binning_x & binning_y**
   Binning factor to get downsampled images.
 It refers here to any camera setting which combines rectangular neighborhoods of pixels into larger "super-pixels."
 It reduces the resolution of the output image to (width / binning_x) x (height / binning_y).
 The default values binning_x = binning_y = 0 are considered the same as binning_x = binning_y = 1 (no subsampling).

+- **frame_rate**
+  The desired publisher frame rate if listening to the topics.
+This parameter can only be set once at start-up.
+Calling the GrabImages-Action can result in a higher frame rate.

 **Image Intensity Settings**